dapper91/pydantic-xml/docs/source/pages/data-binding/elements.rst

 .......

 The element to which a field will be bound is searched sequentially skipping unknown elements.
-If the tag of a next element doesn't match the field tag that element is skipped and the search continues.
+If the tag of the next element doesn't match the field tag that element is skipped and the search continues.
 This mode is used when the elements order matters but unexpected (or irrelevant) elements could appear in a document.

 .. grid:: 2